UK Youth Parliament

 The UK Youth Parliament (UKYP) is a youth organisation in the United Kingdom, consisting of democratically elected members aged between 11 and 18.

-Formed in 2000, the parliament has 395 members, who are elected to represent the views of young people in their area to government and service providers.
-Over 500,000 young people vote in the elections each year, which are held in over 90 percent of constituencies.
+Formed in 1999, the parliament has over 300 members, who are elected to represent the views of young people in their area to government and service providers.
+Over 500,000 young people vote in the elections each year, which are held in over 70 percent of constituencies.

-Members meet regularly to hold debates and plan campaigns at least three times a year locally, and twice on a national level, which includes the annual debate within the Chamber of the House of Commons every November, co-chaired by the Speaker Lindsay Hoyle and Deputy Speakers.
+Someone who is elected to the UKYP is known as a Member of Youth Parliament (MYP).
+Members meet regularly to hold debates and plan campaigns both locally and on a national level, which includes the annual debate within the Chamber of the House of Commons, co-chaired by the Speaker Lindsay Hoyle and Deputy Speakers.
 Young people hold positions throughout the organisation's management, and it is endorsed by the majority of the UK's political parties.

-Someone who is elected to the UKYP is known as a Member of Youth Parliament (MYP).

-Formation
+Formation and history

 The concept of a United Kingdom Youth Parliament first arose at an event in Coventry entitled "Heirs To The Millennium".
 After the event, the MP Andrew Rowe and the National Society for the Prevention of Cruelty to Children and youth worker Kate Parish began to develop a proposal for the youth advocacy group.
 In 1998, a steering committee was formed, led by Andrew Rowe and chaired by a young person named Jannik Ecke.

 In 2000, Malcolm Wicks, Department for Education and Employment, agreed to employ a member of staff who would work full-time on developing the UK Youth Parliament alongside Kate Parish.
 Soon after, the first elections for the UK Youth Parliament were held, with the first Annual Sitting being held in 2001.

+In 2025, a survey found that 26% of young people had heard of the programme.
+According to Peter Swallow, the last full two-year funding commitment given by DCMS came to £750,000; this funding provided support to the UKYP Programme and the Youth Select Committee.